 You may want to use pillows with different types of filling to get the most comfortable night’s sleep.
 For instance, you could use one pillow with down filling for softness and two pillows with foam filling to get extra support in your neck.

 The number of pillows you use is crucial for healthy sleep.
-Take a look at our recommendations for using the right number of pillows and pillow arrangement for every sleep position:
+Take a look at our recommendations for using the right number of pillows and pillow arrangements for every sleep position:

 Did you know that sleeping on your side with both knees bent is one of the worst positions for your back?
 It can cause lower back pain.
 No matter how comfortable it seems, this position puts way too much pressure on the joints in your lower back and hips.

-Your spine will also become misaligned, which can result in neck and shoulder tension as well as headaches.
-And if you have any other existing injuries or medical conditions, they could get worse from being in this position all night long.
+Your spine will also become misaligned, resulting in neck and shoulder tension and headaches.
+And if you have any other existing injuries or medical conditions, they could worsen from being in this position all night.

 Back sleepers usually need one pillow placed under their head to maintain the proper spinal alignment.
 When you’re sleeping on your back, it’s important to have a pillow that supports your neck and head in an ergonomic position.
 Otherwise, you can wake up with neck pain or stiffness.

-If you're looking for a quick fix to relieve stress, consider sleeping with a soft pillow beneath your legs and head.
+If you’re looking for a quick fix to relieve stress, consider sleeping with a soft pillow beneath your legs and head.
 This method of utilizing two pillows maintains your spine in its natural curve.
-When sleeping on your back, raising your knees slightly may help you fall asleep faster.
+Raising your knees slightly may help you fall asleep faster when sleeping on your back.